MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 ## Why the Reliable Web App pattern for .NET?

 The Reliable Web App pattern is a set of principles and implementation techniques that define how you should replatform web apps when you migrate them to the cloud.
 It focuses on the minimal code updates you need to make to be successful in the cloud.
-The following guidance uses the reference implementation as an example throughout and follows the replatform journey of the fictional company Relecloud to provide business context for your journey.
+The following guidance uses a reference implementation as an example throughout.
+The guidance follows the replatform journey of the fictional company Relecloud to provide business context for your journey.
 Before implementing the Reliable Web App pattern for .NET, Relecloud had a monolithic on-premises ticketing web app that used the ASP.NET framework.

 > [!TIP]
 > ![GitHub logo](../../../../../_images/github.svg) There's [***reference implementation***][reference-implementation] (sample) of the Reliable Web App pattern.
 It represents the end state of the Reliable Web App implementation for a fictional company named Relecloud.
 It's a production-grade web app that features all the code, architecture, and configuration updates discussed in this article.
 Deploy and use the reference implementation to guide your implementation of the Reliable Web App pattern.